aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 This wouldn't sit so poorly with me except for the fact that California Farmers had no trouble accepting a 2 billion dollar gift from the government in the form of the Central Valley Project (the CVP cost around 3 billion and irrigation districts served by the project were expected to pay back 1 billion within 50 years of construction...in the form of a principal-only loan of course).

 I know this seems like a reach but I don't really think it is.
 In arguing against imposing minimum wage compliance on farms, the California Farm Bureau made the case that farmers shouldn't have to bear the cost of artificial distortions to the labor market...that the agricultural labor market should be unregulated and the free-market should be allowed to efficiently allocate resources.
 Ok.
 BUT...in accepting a massive government handout to build irrigation infrastructure the exact opposite case was made.
 Specifically, if forced to participate in capital markets as they were in 1933, California Farmers would never have been able to afford the critical infrastructure that delivers water (their primary productive input) to the farms.
 So on the one hand they wanted to be free to profit from an unregulated/poorly regulated labor market but, on the other hand, they wanted protection and relief from a capital market that put necessary infrastructure totally out of reach.
 In short, they wanted exactly what United Airlines wants: to participate and profit from the parts of a market that favor them while reaping the benefits of intervention in the parts of the market that don't.

+**Side Note**:
+I know it probably feels like I beat-up on California Ag a lot.
+I'm not at all antagonistic to CA agriculture and most of the irrigation districts I work with are centered, balanced business people.
+However, thier lobbiest have a habit of picking fights over things like minimum wage compliance and overtime pay that I find hypocritical.